IDEMSInternational/carbonr/README.md

 front-end interface using Shiny.
 This ensures that the tools are easier to use, even for individuals with limited programming experience.

-**Informed Decision Making** The carbonr package includes a feature where users can estimate their carbon credit price calculations.
+**Informed Decision Making:** The carbonr package includes a feature where users can estimate their carbon credit price calculations.
 By incorporating carbon credit price calculations, the package equips users with the information to estimate the financial implications associated